Quebec City, Canada

 If you are thinking about moving to Quebec City, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Quebec City varies depending on the type, location and size of the property.
-On average, renting an apartment or a house in Quebec City can cost between $800 and $1300 per month, while the median price for buying a property is around $260,000," said one expat who made the move to Quebec City.
+On average, renting an apartment or a house in Quebec City can cost between $800 and $1300 per month, while the median price for buying a property is around $260,000," remarked one expat living in Quebec City, Canada.

 How do I meet people in Quebec City?